 Ever greater numbers of Americans are continuing to pursue their home buying dreams spurred on by mortgage rates that fell back to record lows last week.
-According to the latest Mortgage Bankers Association (MBA) data, the volume of mortgage applications for the week ending October 2 increased by 4.6% from a week earlier, and was also up 21% on the same week in 2019.
+According to the latest Mortgage Bankers Association (MBA) data (opens in new tab), the volume of mortgage applications for the week ending October 2 increased by 4.6% from a week earlier, and was also up 21% on the same week in 2019, suggesting business will be booming at the best truck rental for moving (opens in new tab) services.

 At the same time, the number of homeowners approaching the best refinance mortgage companies (opens in new tab) for a new mortgage deal was up 8% from the previous week and a remarkable 50% higher than the same week one year ago.
 As a result, refinance volumes hit their highest mark since mid-August.